-In this guide, we will teach you which permalink structure is the best, and we will also look into other suggested WordPress permalink structures and why you should avoid them.
+In this guide, I will teach you which permalink structure is the best, and I will also look into other suggested WordPress permalink structures and why you should avoid them.

 Which permalink structure is recommended for optimal SEO?